kirstvh/BioCCP.jl/README.md

 For more info about the implementation of the functions, please consult the [docs](https://kirstvh.github.io/BioCCP.jl/) or [source code](/src/BioCCP.jl).

+## Pluto notebooks

-## Pluto notebook
+### 1. Pluto notebook for generating a report

-The Pluto notebook provides an interactive illustration of all functions in BioCCP and assembles a report for your specific design set-up.
+The [first Pluto notebook](/notebooks/BioCCP_Interactive_Notebook.jl) provides an interactive illustration of all functions in BioCCP and assembles a report for your specific design set-up.

-Inputs for generating the report    |
+Inputs     |
 ---------------- |

 Symbol    | Short description